Managing Morning Breath: Why Aligners Make Your Mouth Drier Overnight

 Maintaining excellent aligner care, staying well-hydrated, and working closely with your dental team ensures that morning breath doesn't interfere with your treatment journey or daily confidence.
 Most patients successfully manage these symptoms with consistent routines and proper oral care techniques.

-Remember that mild changes in morning breath during aligner treatment are normal and temporary.
+Remember that mild changes in morning breath during aligner treatment are common and often temporary.
 Focus on developing sustainable oral hygiene habits that will benefit your oral health both during and after orthodontic treatment.
 Dental symptoms and treatment options should always be assessed individually during a clinical examination.

 Disclaimer: